jespino/mattermost-plugin-messages-queue/README.md

 ### Examples

-  * In a DM you can run `/defer-post online please take a lot to this ticket
+  * In a DM you can run `/defer-post online please take a look at this ticket
     #123`.
 That will send the message to the user whenever the user is online
-    again, so you don't have to worry about annoy him while he is offline (no message, and no notifications).
+    again, so you don't have to worry about annoying him while he is offline (no message, and no notifications).
-  * In a any channel you can run `/defer-post 2h Starting the deployment`.
-This will schedule the message to be send in 2 hours.
+  * In any channel you can run `/defer-post 2h Starting the deployment`.
+This will schedule the message to be sent in 2 hours.

 ## `/messages-queue`

-The `/messages-queue` commands allows you to create and maintain messages queues that are send base on a schedule.
+The `/messages-queue` commands allows you to create and maintain messages queues that are sent based on a schedule.

 You can list, add and delete queues, and the messages in it.
 Every time the scheduled message queue is triggered, it sends one message from the queue.
 So